pdmasson/electricity-demand-forecasting/README.md

 - Long Short-Term Memory (LSTM)
 - Gated Recurrent Unit (GRU)

-The LSTM model achieved the best performance.
+The LSTM model achieved the best performance on the training/validation.
 Thereafter, we analysed the residuals and built a hybrid model combining the LSTM model and an XGBoost Regressor.
 This did not improve performance further.
 We included all the RNN models in our final analysis.

 <img src="https://github.com/pdmasson/electricity-demand-forecasting/blob/main/images/rnn-models.png" width=500 />

 ### Conclusion
-Each of the RNN models performed well, with the LSTM model achieving the best performance, predicting day ahead electricity demand well, with deviations mostly dEach of the RNN models performed well, with the LSTM model achieving the best performance, predicting day ahead electricity demand well, with deviations mostly driven by the variability of daily peak profiles, which cannot be fully captured by lagging data.
+Each of the RNN models performed well, with the LSTM and GRU models achieving the best performance, predicting day ahead electricity demand well, with deviations mostly driven by the variability of daily peak profiles, which cannot be fully captured by lagging data.
 The Linear Regression model also performed well, especially when considering its simplicity, efficiency of use and explainability.
 The addition of the XGBoost Regressor to the Linear Regression model (as a hybrid model) further improved performance.

 ![](https://github.com/pdmasson/electricity-demand-forecasting/blob/main/images/lstm-predictions.png)